 I think there are two kinds of people in this world: those who pretend to like the work of Anton Chekhov... and the rest of us.
 I remember sitting through Uncle Vanya a while back, struggling to stay engaged, while my date sat on the edge of their seat, leaning in, as though hanging on every word, then gushed about the performance afterward.
 Needless to say, I am no longer on speaking terms with that person.

 A few years later, I was attending Title:Point Salon! at Silent Barn in Bushwick.
 One of the acts was a young lady (probably Caitlin Bebb) who subjected us to a Chekhovian presentation on improving our financial situation.
 I describe it as such because it was haphazard at best: the presenter seemed to wing it, completely unprepared, and wholly-unqualified to give such a speech.
 It lasted only a few minutes, but those few minutes were sheer torture to sit through.
 And then, when she couldn’t put us through this hell of a self-help seminar any longer, she pulled out a bottle of chocolate syrup, a can of whipped cream and a jar of cherries, and poured them all over her head and smeared the mess all over her body.
 I turned to the person I came with, and they turned to me, and our eyes simultaneously opened wide with that look of “WTF!”

 Now that, my friends, was a connection!
 And it was the kind of performance that made Title:Point Salon! completely worth trekking out to Bushwick, and the reason I kept returning to Silent Barn to take chances with their avant garde programming.
 And although not every visit provided such a payoff, the potential was enough to keep me going back.

-Andrew Andrews attended SEAGULLMACHINE at La MaMa in New York on Friday, April 20, 2018 @ 8:00pm to write this review.
+Andrew Andrews attended SEAGULLMACHINE at La MaMa in Manhattan on Friday, April 20, 2018 @ 8:00pm to write this review.